ChrisBeeley/amiga_blog/content/posts/programming.md

 One thing I should add is that I really want to write the code on an Amiga.
 An emulated one at the moment, and then perhaps I'll treat myself to a Vampire some time.
 I don't have much room in the office but Vampires are pretty small.
 I don't want to write games _for_ the Amiga, I want to write them _on_ the Amiga.
 You know, for old time's sake.

-Next post is I think one aimed at my buddies, entitled, "So you want to play Amiga games without buying any new hardware?" (super easy and cheap)
+Next post is I think one aimed at my buddies, entitled, "So you want to play Amiga games without buying any new hardware?" (super easy and cheap).